Cloud storage is quickly replacing physical storage like hard drives as an effective and secure way to store files and share them with others.

-If you’re searching for a cloud storage service that offers free cloud storage, IDrive’s basic plan is free for life and comes with a generous 5GB storage.
+If you’re searching for a cloud storage service that offers free storage, IDrive’s basic plan is free for life and comes with a generous 5GB storage.

 One of IDrive’s best features is their automatic file and device backups.
 Whilst it may seem safe and secure to store your files, even servers can encounter issues and data can be lost.

 You can back up everything from your mobile devices and desktop and retrieve a wealth of data via IDrive’s Express tool if needed.